googlegenomics/readthedocs/docs/source/use_cases/run_pipelines_in_the_cloud/index.rst

 Overview
 --------

-A "pipeline" in its simplest form is simply a task consisting of:
+A "pipeline" in its simplest form is a task consisting of:

   * Path(s) of input files to read from Cloud Storage
   * Path(s) of output files/directories to write to Cloud Storage
   * A Docker_ image to run
-  * A command to run in the docker image
+  * A command to run in the Docker image
   * Cloud resources to use (number of CPUs, amount of memory, disk size and type)

 The Pipelines API will:

   #.
 Create a Compute Engine virtual machine
   #.
-Download the docker image
+Download the Docker image
   #.
 Download the input files
   #.
-Run the docker command
+Run a new Docker container with the specified image and command
   #.
 Upload the output files
   #.
 Destroy the Compute Engine virtual machine